littlecraft/littlecraft.github.io/about.md

 ---
 layout: page
-title: About this blog
+title: About littlecraft
-description: An optional about page for BlogInn Jekyll theme
+description: What littlecraft can offer you
-banner_image: aboutPage.jpg
+banner_image: aboutPage2.jpg
+no_author_info: true
 ---

+Hi,

+I'm Matthew Waddell, and I create

 **John Doe** is a Senior Art Director from [Vilnius](https://en.wikipedia.org/wiki/Vilnius), Lithuania.
 After graduating from The College of Visual Arts with a degree in Communication Design, he worked for three small graphic design shops where he honed his design style and sensibility.